CategorIAN/categorian.github.io/projects/msu/m_508/generative_models.md

 </p>
 <h3>Error Calculated In Confusion Matrices</h3>
 <p>
 We calculated the performance of each model using a confusion matrix.
+An analysis of these results can be found in the "Generative Models On The 0-1 Classes" document posted in the "References" section.
 </p>
 <h4>Confusion Matrix of GDA on MNIST</h4>
 <img src="/images/GDA CF.png" width = "500" alt="">